Skip to main content

 The "3rd Anniversary Celebration Concert: Featuring the Shanghai University School of Music" will spotlight string music, the pipa, martial arts and other musical talents from Shanghai.
 The concert will begin 7 p.m.
 Thursday, at the Singletary Center for the Arts Concert Hall.

-"UKCI is pleased to have the students and faculty from the College of Music
+"UKCI is pleased to have the students and faculty from the College of Music of Shanghai University to join us in

 By Victoria Dekle